LabForComputationalVision/bias_free_denoising/README.md

 Please refer to [`requirements.txt`](requirements.txt) for required packages.

 ### pre-trained models
-The directory [`pretrained`](allcode/pretrained) contains the pretained models corresponding to DnCNN, UNet, Recurrent CNN and Simplified DenseNet (See section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf) for more details).
+The directory [`pretrained`](pretrained) contains the pretained models corresponding to DnCNN, UNet, Recurrent CNN and Simplified DenseNet (See section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf) for more details).

 ### Example code for using Pre-Trained models

-* In [`generalization_demos.ipynb`](allcode/generalization_demos.ipynb), we show that bias free networks generalize to noise levels outside the training range (Section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
+* In [`generalization_demos.ipynb`](generalization_demos.ipynb), we show that bias free networks generalize to noise levels outside the training range (Section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
 * In [`analysis.ipynb`](analysis.ipynb), we provide understanding of how bias free network denoising by visualizing the equivalent filters implemented by the network and analyzing the properties of the subspace the network is projecting to (Section 6 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
-[TODO]
+* [`all_models_demo.ipynb`](all_models_demo.ipynb) demonstrate loading pretrained models of different networks and shows their denoising performance using functions in [`generalization_demos.ipynb`](generalization_demos.ipynb). <br>
-The directory [`precomputed`](allcode/precomputed) contains precomputed quantities to generate various plots in the demo notebook.
-If required files are not present in [`precomputed`](allcode/precomputed) the notebooks will compute it and store it in the direcotry.
+The directory [`precomputed`](precomputed) contains precomputed quantities to generate various plots in the demo notebook.
+If required files are not present in [`precomputed`](precomputed) the notebooks will compute it and store it in the direcotry.

 ### Train

-[`train.py`](allcode/train.py) provides the code for training a model from scratch.
+[`train.py`](train.py) provides the code for training a model from scratch.
 An example usage of the script with some options is given below:

 ```shell
 python train.py \